angadhn/MySite/_notes/Spaceship Engineering.md

 Even over a millenium ago, Vikings did not build longships by cobbling together a bunch of smaller boats.
 In principle, this is how we have built the ISS—by joining several smaller "space boats" together to get something bigger than its parts.
 This architectural issue is why we are stuck with single-digit occupancy space stations[^1].
 The crew sizes of these 11th-century longships were also double-digit—ranging from 30-40.

-These fundamental facts made me revisit a plot{% sidenote `plot` 'Recreated below with clearer categories and more example systems'%} from [[Where is my von Braun Wheel?]], where I examine  real, planned, and conceptual space stations.
+These fundamental facts made me revisit a plot{% sidenote `plot` 'Recreated below with clearer categories and more examples.'%} from [[Where is my von Braun Wheel?]], where I examine  real, planned, and conceptual space stations.
 This time ,I saw more than the architectural/technical issues with modular construction, crew sizes, and comfort.

 I saw issues with terminology.
 For far too long I had used the *space station* misnomer for all of these systems too.
 This is common, where too often we tend to refer to any of these pressure vessels by other loosely defined terms like spacecraft or satellites.
 These are all correct terms but there is something imprecise about them.